lukehutch/Adafruit-OLED-Bonnet-Toolkit/README.md

         case B:
             // Center button or button B will move to child screen if (menu.getSelectedItem().toString().equals("Hello")) {
+                // Open new HelloScreen screen, with this as the parent
-                setCurrScreen(new HelloScreen(this));
+                // (that screen can call goToParentScreen() to return here) setCurrScreen(new HelloScreen(this));
             } else if (menu.getSelectedItem().toString().equals("Goodbye")) {
-                setCurrScreen(new GoodbyeScreen(this));
+                // Open new GoodbyeScreen screen, with this as the parent setCurrScreen(new GoodbyeScreen(this));
             }
             break;